Skip to content

 The Problem

 AI agents lose context between sessions.
-The richest reasoning happens in conversation -- decisions debated, alternatives rejected, rationale formed -- but when the context window closes, that reasoning evaporates.
+The richest reasoning happens in conversation (decisions debated, alternatives rejected, rationale formed), but when the context window closes, that reasoning evaporates.
 The next agent sees what was decided but not why.
-This leads to decision re-litigation, redundant context discovery, and the human becoming the sole carrier of project continuity.

 What's Built